hamburger

 • Components of income eligible for exemptions.

-• Transport allowance and house rents.
+• Transport allowance and house rent.

-• Tax already paid through TDS.
+• Tax has already been paid through TDS.

 Note that you need to pay tax on your gross taxable income, as is evident from the mentioned formula.
 This is your total income minus all applicable exemptions and already paid taxes.